Search for more on music and Calgary.

 Let's see, what's coming in from Europe.
 Lots.
 We could start with Kraftwerk, a quirky 70s electronica outfit from Germany who left quite an impression on the scene.

 The major focus of this genre was dance music.
-We saw omniscient American 1980s rock music stars of the decade such as Michael Jackson, Madonna and Prince borrowing heavily from here as well as other styles to dominate much of the decade on the pop charts
+We saw omniscient American music stars of the decade such as Michael Jackson, Madonna and Prince borrowing heavily from here as well as other styles to dominate much of the decade on the pop charts and dance bars around Calgary.

 And you can't forget the products of the Stock/Aitken/Waterman team who brought us Dead or Alive and Bananarama.
 Sorry, no Canadian winners here.
 Luba came close, though.